Alfredbis29/TODO-LIST1/README.md

 ```

 - run `npm i` to install all dependencies
-- run `npm run build` to bundle the project with webpack, and
+- run `npm run build` or `npm run serve` to bundle the project with webpack, and
 - run `npm start` to launch the application in the browser

 ## Author